tatianegercina/FinTech/01-Lesson-Plans/10-Time-Series/1/LessonPlan.md

 first_year = df2.loc['1980']
 ```

-* Specific months or days of a particular year can be accessed this way as well, using the following syntax:
+* Specific months, or days, of a particular year can be accessed this way as well, using the following syntax:

 ```python
 specific_date1 = df2.loc['1980-11']